-Moist and scrumptious cinnamon zucchini muffins are a marvelous way to start your morning!
+Moist and scrumptious, these Cinnamon Zucchini Muffins are a marvelous way to start your morning!
 The gentle kiss of cinnamon pushes these gems over the top.

 Cinnamon Zucchini Muffins